Icewomen

 A production of DOOR+BRIDGE FILM and strandfilm-Produktions GmbH cooperation with BSX Schmölzer GmbH.

-The Arctic has always had a magical attraction.
+The Arctic has always exerted a magical attraction.
 It was considered invincible for thousands of years.
 The eternal ice claimed countless victims – people who ventured to the North Pole, explored it, often died tragically and became heroes.
 We’re talking about men.
 But women also played a large part in the success of the voyages of discovery.
 They led and funded polar expeditions and saved crews’ lives.
 Today they are largely forgotten.
 The film ICEWOMEN wants to change that.

-The fact that women played a key role in the success of the great expeditions, that they even financed and led polar expeditions themselves, that they saved the lives of the crew and their superiors, is largely unknown or forgotten today.
+The fact that women played a key role in the success of the great expeditions, that they even financed and led polar expeditions themselves, that they saved the lives of the crews and their superiors, is largely unknown or forgotten today.